 These candidates must be on the merit list with prescribed minimum marks.

-The merit lists of the candidate with minimum UGC NET qualifying marks are prepared on the basis of subject and category.
+The merit lists of the candidate with minimum UGC NET qualifying marks are prepared based on subject and category.

-For eg: if 6 lakh candidates appear in the UGC NET exam then 6% i.e. 36000 slots will be provided to the qualified candidates for different categories.
+For example, suppose 6 lakh candidates appear in the UGC NET exam.
+In that case, 6%, i.e., 36000 slots, will be provided to qualified candidates for different categories.

-The decision to change the UGC NET Selection Process was taken after a petition was filed by Nair Service Society with the Kerala High Court.
+The decision to change the UGC NET Selection Process was taken after Nair Service Society filed a petition with the Kerala High Court.